-It’s classic roleplaying gaming at its best, and if you’re a new PC gamer who enjoyed the likes of Dragon Age, Divinity: Original Sin or just a sucker for a narrative-driven adventure, you’ll be hard pressed to find a better start than Planescape: Torment.
+It’s classic roleplaying gaming at its best.
+If you’re a new PC gamer who enjoyed the likes of Dragon Age, Divinity: Original Sin, or just a sucker for a narrative-driven adventure, you’ll be hard-pressed to find a better start than Planescape: Torment.

-It’s easy to quantify exactly why Minecraft is the second best selling game of all time and closing the gap on current #1 Tetris.
-Starting as a pre-alpha build, singleplayer block builder in 2009 on PC, its creator Markus “Notch” Persson and his team Mojang used Java as its foundation and developed it into one of the biggest and most recognisable gaming franchises in the world.
+It’s easy to quantify why Minecraft is one of the best selling games of all time.
+Starting as a pre-alpha build, singleplayer block builder in 2009 on PC, its creator Markus “Notch” Persson and his team Mojang used Java as its foundation and developed it into one of the biggest and most recognizable gaming franchises in the world.

 It has since seen the light of day on just about every platform available, whether that be on console, Linux, mobile phone, and even on Amazon’s FireOS, meaning that you can play Minecraft on your TV using an Amazon Fire Stick.
 Since Microsoft Game Studios purchased Mojang and Minecraft in 2014, the game has continued development, and they continue to bring new features.

 The beauty of Minecraft is that the only limitation is your imagination.
-And with mods for the game that can enhance the experience even further, like for example this recent shader pack that adds ray-tracing to the game, if you haven’t tried it yet, the PC version is an excellent place to start.
-Minecraft can be purchased from the official website.
+And with mods for the game that can enhance the experience even further, like, for example, this recent shader pack that adds ray-tracing to the game, if you haven’t tried it yet, the PC version is where it all began.

-Not only this, but Half-Life 2 also introduced the Source Game Engine, which has since been used by many developers to produce some excellent games, including Vampire: The Masquerade – Bloodlines, Titanfall and The Stanley Parable.
+Not only this, but Half-Life 2 also introduced the Source Game Engine, which has since been used by many developers to produce some excellent games, including Vampire: The Masquerade – Bloodlines, Titanfall, and The Stanley Parable to name a few.
 And this is before we mention the advent of Steam that came with the game.
 Cumbersome at first, today it’s a mainstay in the PC gaming community and often your first download as a gamer on PC.

 So what better place to start scratching that shooting game itch than one of the greatest first-person shooters ever on PC?
-Now if we could just get that third installment Valve.
+Now, if we could get that third installment, Valve.